 Improving Electric Vehicle Charging Infrastructure

 In early 2021, the City of Bellingham received a $1.5 million grant from the Washington State Department of Commerce to be used towards installing new electric vehicle (EV) infrastructure across Bellingham.
-The City is contributing an additional $500,000 from its voter-approved Transportation Fund, bringing the total investment to $2 million.
-This project installs 90 new EV plugs distributed equitably across Bellingham on City-owned properties and public rights-of-way near destinations, workplaces, and multifamily residential areas.
-Installation of these new plugs began in 2022.
-All stations will be installed by June 1, 2023.
-To find updates on the project, please visit the Electrification of Transportation project page.
+The City contributed an additional $500,000 from its voter-approved Transportation Fund, bringing the total investment to $2 million.
+This project installed 90 new EV plugs distributed equitably across Bellingham on City-owned properties and public rights-of-way near destinations, workplaces, and multifamily residential areas.
+The final EV chargers were online by spring 2025.
+To learn more, please visit the Electrification of Transportation project page.

 Increasing Alternative Vehicles in the City Fleet

-As of November 2021, the City now has 48 alternative fuel vehicles (electric or hybrid) in its fleet.
-When possible, the City is choosing electric and hybrid vehicles for all new and replacement vehicles as part of its commitment to achieving the goals in its Climate Action Plan.
-The Public Works Department, which purchases and maintains all City vehicles, now has 18 police utility vehicles.
+The City has more than 70 alternative fuel vehicles in its fleet.
+When possible, the City chooses electric and hybrid vehicles for all new and replacement vehicles as part of its commitment to achieving the goals in its Climate Action Plan.
+Barriers to purchasing electric vehicles include availability of stock for light-duty vehicles and the capabilities and costs of available medium- and heavy-duty vehicles.

 Purchasing Renewable Energy with the Green Direct Program